We’re here to help you take the stress out of moving house.

 - no more than:

-- six years from the date of act/omission; or
+- one years from the date of act/omission; or

-- three years from when you should reasonably have known there was cause for complaint.
+- one year from when you should reasonably have known there was cause for complaint.

 If you would like more information about the Legal Ombudsman, please use the contact details below: